 - 3. Third Step: Investigation.
 If EAC believes further investigation is necessary, then it may direct the Chief of Staff or Human Resources Manager-with advice from the Chief Legal Counsel-to conduct a prompt and thorough investigation to determine whether a violation of this policy has occurred based on all facts and circumstances, the nature of the allegation, and the context in which the alleged incidents occurred.
 As appropriate and with the approval of EAC, an outside investigator may be retained.
 In the case of allegations of violations of this policy by a Councilmember, only the Chief of Staff, Human Resources Manager, Chief Legal Counsel, or other person selected by EAC may be involved in the investigation or work with an outside firm on the investigation. - 4.
 Fourth Step: Disposition.
-Upon completion of the investigation, the Chief of Staff or Human Resources Manager shall report back to EAC on the findings of the investigation and make preliminary recommendations on what action should be taken, including mediation of the matter; a recommended disposition of the complaint or concern; and any recommended corrective and/or preventive measures such as discipline, training, counseling, and monitoring.
-Ultimately, EAC will issue a written final disposition of the matter which, as appropriate, should include findings, conclusions, and actions taken in response.
-When EAC determines that it is ready to issue a final disposition of the matter, it shall adopt by vote the final disposition, and direct the Chief of Staff or Human Resources Manager to implement the final disposition of EAC.
+Upon completion of the investigation, the Chief of Staff or Human Resources Manager shall report back to EAC on the findings of the investigation and make preliminary recommendations on what action should be taken, including mediation of the matter; a recommended response to the complaint or concern; and any recommended corrective and/or preventive measures such as discipline, training, counseling, and monitoring.
+Ultimately, EAC will provide guidance to the Chief of Staff or the Human Resources Manager on the appropriate response to the complaint, which may include a final written disposition or other findings, conclusions, and any actions to be taken in response.
+The Chief of Staff or Human Resources Manager will implement the EAC's final recommendations and ensure that the disposition is appropriately maintained in personnel files (see Implementation section below).